WolframResearch/Data-Curation-Training/Part1/Readme.md

 * [US State Lottery Finances](state_lotteries)
 * [Estimated Average Teacher Salaries](teacher_salaries)

-The content found here is meant to be a companion to this coding session, allowing anyone to modify and tinker with some of the content from the movie. .nb files can be opened and modified in either [Mathematica](https://www.wolfram.com/mathematica/), the [Wolfram Cloud](https://www.open.wolframcloud.com/) or the [Wolfram Development Platform](https://www.wolfram.com/development-platform/).
+The content found here is meant to be a companion to this coding session, allowing anyone to modify and tinker with some of the content from the movie. .nb files can be opened and modified in either [Mathematica](https://www.wolfram.com/mathematica/), the [Wolfram Open Cloud](https://www.open.wolframcloud.com/) or the [Wolfram Development Platform](https://www.wolfram.com/development-platform/).

 ## License
 See [COPYING.md](../COPYING.md).